-You will also learn how various factors and lifestyle choices can affect an individual's current health and wellbeing, and how physiological indicators can inform health care professionals to set realistic targets.
+You will also learn about how various factors and lifestyle choices can affect an individual's current health and well-being, and how physiological indicators can inform health care professionals to set realistic targets.

-You will be exploring actions to improve health and wellbeing and the barriers or obstacles individuals may face when following recommendations and the support available to overcome them.
+You will explore actions to improve health and wellbeing, the barriers or obstacles individuals may face when following recommendations, and the support available to overcome them.